MatrixEx Add-In

 Specify Source and Target

-There are two ways to specify source and target.
+There are two ways to specify the source and target.

 Mode 1 (Basic Matrix) and Mode 2 (D&D Matrix) cannot be used together.
-If you change the mode (i.e., specify Source or Target package in the Criteria panel or drag and drop a Package), the current information in the matrix will be cleared.
+Changing the mode (i.e., specifying a source or target package in the Criteria panel, or dragging and dropping a package) clears the current information in the matrix.

 D&D Matrix

-You can drag and drop a package from the Browser window onto the matrix.
-If you want to specify multiple packages, drag a package one by one.
+You can drag and drop a Package from the Browser window onto the Matrix.
+To specify multiple Packages, drag a Package one by one.

 • Only packages can be dragged and dropped.